python/cpython/Doc/library/sys.rst

    To not prepend this potentially unsafe path, use the :option:`-P` command line option or the :envvar:`PYTHONSAFEPATH` environment variable?

    A program is free to modify this list for its own purposes.
-Only strings should be added to :data:`sys.path`; all other data types are ignored during import.
+Only strings, bytes, and :term:`path-like objects <path-like object>` should be added to :data:`sys.path`; all other data types are ignored during import.

    .. seealso::
       * Module :mod:`site` This describes how to use .pth files to